 Just like the fluoride in water can help your teeth, milk provides calcium and phosphorus to help remineralize your teeth.
 Studies have shown that it can also help raise the pH level in your mouth, reducing acid damage to your teeth.
 In one study, milk actually outperformed water when it came to reducing the impact of eating sugary foods.

 Green tea gets a lot of high marks for healthy benefits.
-Among them is potential reduction in tooth decay and gum disease.
+Among them is the potential reduction in tooth decay and gum disease.
 Drinking tea made with fluoridated water gives you both the benefits of the fluoride and the additional benefits of the tea.
 But because green tea is now recognized widely as having possible health benefits, you’ll find all types of bottled options out there, many of them loaded with sugar.

 Drinking Something Else?